CloudCannon/gadget/README.md

 # Gadget

-Reads file to create configuration for the [CloudCannon](https://cloudcannon.com/) CMS.
+Reads files to create configuration for the [CloudCannon](https://cloudcannon.com/) CMS.

 This is used as a library within the CMS itself, but you can use it to generate a configuration file locally.